HLS-PGR-newsletter/HLS-PGR-newsletter/_articles/2018-05-01-failure-in-academia.md

 Hopefully this thinkpiece will allow you to see that, despite not wanting to openly talk about it, most of us have experienced our fair share of failure.
 Usually more often than we’ve succeeded!
 Therefore, the next time you do not get a job, or a paper accepted, try not to think that you are an imposter.
 Do not get me wrong, failure hurts and it will not stop hurting, but think about how you can bounce back from it and succeed next time.
 We have all failed at some point, we just don’t want to talk about it.
 Maybe if we could all talk about it more openly, we would have more accurate expectations.

 One way we could do this is by including a commiserations section along with our good news.
 You could let us know if you applied for a job or tried submitting a paper, but did not quite make it this time.
 This could be one way in which we see a more realistic outlook on the life of a research student.
 Do you think this would be a good idea?
 Please respond to our poll below if you would be interested in seeing this section as a part of the PGR newsletter.

+*[James Bartlett](http://www.coventry.ac.uk/research/research-directories/researchers/james-bartlett/) is a third year psychology PhD student in the [Brain, Belief, and Behaviour Lab](http://www.coventry.ac.uk/research/areas-of-research/advances-in-behavioural-science/brain-belief-and-behaviour-research/).
+His research focuses on the neurocognitive mechanisms associated with nicotine dependence and shouts a lot about research methods and statistics in psychology.*